dr8co/PrivacyShield/README.md

 ### Password Manager

 The password manager requires a primary password to encrypt/decrypt your passwords.
-It is verified using the [Argon2id algorithm](https://en.wikipedia.org/wiki/Argon2), which is a memory-hard password hashing algorithm, designed to resist side-channel attacks and slow down brute-force attacks.
+The primary password is verified using the [Argon2id algorithm](https://en.wikipedia.org/wiki/Argon2), which is a memory-hard password hashing algorithm, designed to resist side-channel attacks and slow down brute-force attacks.